Remy Zero (album)

-Remy Zero is the self-titled 1996 debut album by Remy Zero, and was produced for Geffen Records.
+Remy Zero is the 1996 debut album by Remy Zero, released by Geffen Records.
 The band recorded it after moving to Los Angeles, where many of them suffered from homelessness and drug abuse.
 The album received very little attention despite Radiohead having added Remy Zero to their tour after hearing Remy Zero's original demos that appeared on KCRW, a radio station in Santa Monica.

+Critical reception

+The Calgary Herald concluded that Remy Zero "fails to come fully together, drifting too often too aimlessly, not mapping clearly enough the Neil Young-Beatles-Wilco-bohemian backroads it travels."